cavo789/blog/README.md

 This is the case when, f.i., you will need to run a `npm` (or `yarn`) command like `yarn add @cmfcmf/docusaurus-search-local`.

-## Local Development
+## Open the blog on your machine

-Run `make start` to start the Docusaurus watcher and open the local website.
+Just run `make start` to start the Docusaurus watcher and open the local website.

 Once started, every changes done in the blog will be reflected to the browser without reloading.

-## Build
+## Static

 Optional.

-Run `make build` if you wish to rebuild files in the `/build` folder.
+Run `make static` if you wish to rebuild files in the `/build` folder.

 ### Deployment